kevinfrei/is-hidden-file/README.md

 </div>

 > Check if a file/folder is hidden on all platforms.
-Forked to use CMake
+Forked from [https://github.com/kimlimjustin/is-hidden-file](kimlimjustin/is-hidden-file) to use CMake
 > (reliable!) instead of node-gyp (inscrutably broken constantly), with other
 > fixes (like an obvious memory leak)